Lut99/dl4ld-petrinet/chaincode-javascript/FunctionRelation.md

 #### **app.js**
 - the "main" function for deploy petriNet on server (create all the assets) and run
+  + socket: connet to the webserver
+  + **console**: the hyperledger
 - Define events in "eventHandler(ctx, event)"
-  - Define events: CompleteTransition, PutToken, RemoveToken, Fire, etc
+  - Define events: CompleteTransition, PutToken, RemoveToken, Fire
   - After event accomplished, emit the message from the queue
 - Lots of constant are defined in other files "'../../test-application3/javascript/CAUtil.js'"
 - Environmental files?